 - Add it to the slow cooker in 1-2 tablespoon increments around the meat in various places, stirring well until it’s incorporated.
 Don’t just drop the whole thing in at once.

 - Continue cooking uncovered on high for approximately 30 minutes until the gravy thickens.
-Then, cover and let it sit for a while; it will continue to thicken as it stands.
+Then, cover it and let it sit for a while; it will continue to thicken as it stands.

-With cornstarch (also gluten-free):
+With cornstarch (gluten-free thickening):

 The third (and my secret way):